ThroyN/314-Finance/template-decision-memo.md

 # [B2Gold Corp]

 **Created by:** [Throy Nicdao]
-**Updated by:** [Throy Nicdak]
+**Updated by:** [Throy Nicdao]
 **Date Created:** [04/03/2026]
 **Date Updated:** [04/03/2026]
 **Version:** [1.0]
-**LLM Used:** [LLM] (CLaude, ChatGpt)
+**LLM Used:** [Claude, ChatGPT] ()

 ---

 ## Executive Summary (150 words max)

 This memo outlines the plan for a full accounting ratio analysis of B2Gold Corp (NYSE: BTG), a mid-tier gold mining company with operations across Mali, Namibia, and the Philippines.
 The goal is to evaluate the company’s financial performance, efficiency, and overall financial position using structured ratio analysis rather than relying only on raw financial statements.
-This analysis will focus on six key categories including performance, profitability, efficiency, leverage, liquidity, and DuPont.
+This analysis will focus on six key categories, including performance, profitability, efficiency, leverage, liquidity, and DuPont.
 Financial data will be pulled from the company’s most recent 10-K through SEC EDGAR and supported with data from Yahoo Finance.
 The results will help identify strengths, risks, and areas for improvement, and will be used to support strategic recommendations in later stages.
 ---

 ## Company Background & Objectives